mholling/dnt900/README.md

 Per the [DNT900 manual](http://www.rfm.com/products/data/dnt900dk_manual.pdf), it is highly recommended that hardware flow control be used if you intend to use your radio network for high-volume data transmission.
 (This means connecting the `/HOST_CTS` signal on the radio to a `/CTS` line on your serial port).
 If you are using hardware flow control, you should enable it before loading the line discipline, as follows:

-    stty -F /dev/ttyUSB0 crtscts
+    $ stty -F /dev/ttyUSB0 crtscts

 It is also possible to enable 'out-of-band' `/HOST_CTS` flow control using a GPIO, should your serial port not include flow control signals.
-You can specify the GPIO to be used with a module parameter(see below).
+You can specify the GPIO to be used with a module parameter (see below).

 Module Parameters
 =================